Important information

 You must read this guidance before your procedure.

-If you have any questions or do not know whether to stop your medication before your endoscopy please call 01223 216515 or 01223 349189 for the pleural service.
+If you have any questions or do not know whether to stop your medication before your endoscopy please phone 01223 216515 or 01223 349189 for the Pleural service.

-- You should stop warfarin five days before the endoscopy.
+• You should stop warfarin five days before the endoscopy.
+Ideally your INR will be 1.5 or less on the day of your procedure

 You should have your INR checked one week later to ensure you are adequately anticoagulated again.

-If you have metal mitral valve, metal valve + previous stroke/ thrombosis, valvular heart disease you may need heparin injections instead of warfarin.
+• Metal valve + previous stroke/thrombosis • Valvular heart disease - You may need heparin injections instead of warfarin.
 Ask your local anticoagulant service for advice.

 Continue with your usual dose.